Self-Improvement Skill

 Do not log secrets, tokens, private keys, environment variables, or full source/config files unless the user explicitly asks for that level of detail.
 Prefer short summaries or redacted excerpts over raw command output or full transcripts.

-If you want automatic reminders or setup assistance, use the opt-in hook workflow described in [Hook Integration](#hook-integration).
+If you want automatic reminders and session-end error detection, enable the opt-in hook described in Optional: Enable Hook.

 | Situation | Action |

-OpenClaw is the primary platform for this skill.
-It uses workspace-based prompt injection with automatic skill loading.
+OpenClaw uses workspace-based prompt injection with automatic skill loading.

 Via ClawdHub (recommended):